antfriend/antfriend.github.io/journals.md

 [Image source](journals/waves/waves_8.png)

 ### Text
-Human
-Origami The Cereb ra
+Origami                Human
-the surface;
-Miura Fold Similarly deeply
+Miura Fold             The Cerebral Cortex,
-ge
-COR Arey
-wy a
+                       the surface, is
+                       similarly deeply
+                       folded to create greater
+                       surface area in
+                       the same space.

-(Y) ae ylamals have smooth and bral ie.
+Many mammals have smooth brains and correspondingly smaller cerebral cortexes.
-MG grown
-oe La round ADS? mayne,
-ear New things sists ot
-updating, repair ne, replacina, and
-Se
-What Cer
-Thy rs ike. ow map of every
-ow.
-L So Lan,
+As a human, the surface area is grown, the brain is fully around 25; maybe.

+Now, learning new things consists of appending, updating, repairing, replacing, and adding what I know.

+My cerebral cortex is like a map of everything
+I know... so far.
-lt is limited bY the INS
-of the hard Wave, but it isnt
+It is limited by the specifications of the hardware, but it isn't read-only;
-only, hes cab any ths minds
-NLP Neural Proarammi nd ANAS tha Move and
-Coanitivé Behavioral Thevapy/ tore ave
-Lov ve wi ing vane?
+you can rewrite anything in your mind.

+NLP Neural Linguistic Programming and the more developed and more truly established CBT
+Cognitive Behavioral Therapy — those are strategies for reprogramming your brain with your mind.

 ---